Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-That is, as the conditional ensemble average of a collective force $\vF_\xi(\vx)$ at a given value of $\xi(\vx)$ . \item When sufficient sampling is collected to have a reliable estimate of the average force at the current value of $\vz$, a biasing force $\vF^\mathrm{ABF}_t(\vz)$ equal to the opposite of this average is applied. \item This force cancels out, on average, the forces acting along $\vz$, leveling the free energy barriers and accelerating diffusion in \hyperlink{ref:CV} {collective variable} space. \item At convergence, the biasing force is the negative of the gradient of the free energy, and $\vz$ experiences a flat effective free energy \hyperlink{ref:FES} {landscape}.
+That is, as the conditional \hyperlink{ref:ensemble_average} {ensemble average} of a collective force $\vF_\xi(\vx)$ at a given value of $\xi(\vx)$. \item When sufficient sampling (determined by the adaptation rate) is collected to have a reliable estimate of the average force at the current value of $\vz$, a \hyperlink{ref:biasingE} {biasing} force $\vF^\mathrm{ABF}_t(\vz)$ equal to the opposite of this average is applied. \item This force cancels out, on average, the forces acting along $\vz$, leveling the free energy barriers and accelerating diffusion in \hyperlink{ref:CV} {collective variable} space. \item At convergence, the \hyperlink{ref:biasingE} {biasing} force is the negative of the gradient of the free energy, and $\vz$ experiences a flat effective free energy \hyperlink{ref:FES} {landscape}.
 The gradient can be integrated numerically to estimate the free energy \hyperlink{ref:FES} {landscape} itself. \end{enumerate}

-Thus the core of ABF is an adaptation method to calculate a time-dependent biasing force $\vF^\mathrm{ABF}_t$ that, at long times, converges towards the free energy gradient $\nabla_\vz A$, or an approximation of it.
+Thus the core of ABF is an adaptation method to calculate a time-dependent \hyperlink{ref:biasingE} {biasing} force $\vF^\mathrm{ABF}_t$ that, at long times, converges towards the free energy gradient $\nabla_\vz A$, or an approximation of it.